Colonization & Colony Management¶

 - Enhanced Genesis (3 devices) → Outpost (better planet-type roll).

-- Advanced Genesis (Colony Ship sacrifice) → instant Settlement (Phase 2, citadel level 2) with 5,000 colonists, +10% production, 4 turrets, basic shields.
+- Advanced Genesis (Colony Ship sacrifice) → instant Settlement (Phase 2, citadel level 2) with 5,000 settled pioneers, +10% production, 4 turrets, basic shields.

 - Class-0 station, special inventory.